krother/academis/posts/sicklecell.md

 ### Optional tasks for fast programmers:

 - 4.5 To facilitate the restriction analysis, replace the N's in the sickle cell DNA by the corresponding positions from the healthy DNA.
 Print the resulting DNA sequence.
-- 4.6 Take a look at the other exercise websites given in the regex_links.pdf document.
+- 4.6 Take a look at the other exercise websites given in the file [regex_links.pdf](files/regex_links.pdf).